NRA's gun rights message not slowed by legal, money troubles

 "Any suggestion to the contrary is wishful thinking from our adversaries.”

-Associated Press writers Gary Fields and Lindsay Whitehurst in Salt Lake City contributed to this report.
+Associated Press writers Gary Fields in Washington and Lindsay Whitehurst in Salt Lake City contributed to this report.

 Credit: Dan Gleiter